tqa236/Data-Science-blood-and-tears/README.md

 17. Financial data

 *  We need to back-adjust all historical data for an instrument when there is a new split or dividend.

+18. Cross Validation is used for [model comparison](https://stats.stackexchange.com/questions/52274/how-to-choose-a-predictive-model-after-k-fold-cross-validation), not model building

+After we pick the suitable, we retrain with all the data and use that model for production.